abinit/abinit/doc/tutorial/eph.md

     rfphon5 0
     rfelfd5 2

-Copy the additional .ddk file from the tests/tutorespfn/Inputs directory, and run anaddb with the new "files" file.
+You can copy the additional .ddk file from the tests/tutorespfn/Inputs directory, and run ANADDB.
 The input for *teph_6.in* has added to *teph_5.in* the following 2 lines:

     ifltransport 1
     ep_keepbands 1